Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Complex Ginzburg–Landau Equation with Mean-Field Coupling

 \

-In Figure~\ref{fig:Yuki_3_Sim}, we plotted the fraction of the high-amplitude mode $\rho$ as a function of $C_1$ for three different simulation schemes.
+In Figure~\ref{fig:Yuki_3_Sim}, we plot the fraction of the high-amplitude mode $\rho$ as a function of $C_1$ for three different simulation schemes.
+The cluster ratio $\rho$ has been determined as explained for Figure~\ref{fig:Ex_rho2}.
+Since the experimental peaks are broader than the simulated ones, we restrict the counting to oscillators within $\pm 0.15$ of each peak maximum.
 A unimodal distribution is assigned to $\rho=0$.
 The blue open circles represent simulation results, where, for $C_1=-1.75$, a random initial condition was chosen.
 For the other values of $C_1$, the simulations were continued adiabatically.
 For the simulations shown in orange symbols, the same initial condition is chosen for each value of $C_1$, and the simulation shown in green is identical to orange, but without diffusion.
 First, consider the adiabatic continuation.
 Starting at $C_1=-3$, the system is in a synchronous solution.
 At $C_1\approx -2.8$, it jumps to a pattern of $\rho\approx0.06$.
 In this configuration, many oscillators are in the low-amplitude region, and few are in the high-amplitude region.
 Increasing $C_1$ leads to more oscillators transitioning to the high amplitude region until a critical ratio is reached at $C_1\approx -1.1$, at which the system transitions back to a unimodal distribution.
 For the continuation with a random initial condition, the $C_1$-interval where the bimodal pattern appears is narrower.
 For the no-diffusion series (green), the amplitude distribution is often not clearly bimodal; in those cases, the KDE peak–picking ansatz becomes ill-posed and the inferred $\rho$ fluctuates strongly.
 Therefore, these apparent “jumps” should be interpreted cautiously, as they largely reflect estimator instability rather than genuine rapid changes of the domain fraction.